jorvik-io/jorvik/jorvik/storage/README.md

 Spark configurations `io.jorvik.storage.isolation_provider` and `io.jorvik.storage.isolation_context` can be set in either the Spark **context** (configured during Spark session initialization and not changeable at runtime) or the Spark **session** (changeable at runtime).

-If both the context and session define these configurations, the values from the Spark context take precedence.
+If both the context and session define these configurations, the values from the Spark **session** take precedence.

 ## Data lineage
 [Enable Data Lineage Tracking](https://github.com/jorvik-io/jorvik/blob/main/jorvik/data_lineage/README.md)